edHelper.com

 1 Every August, a local discount store puts its notebooks on sale - ten notebooks for $1.00.
 In 1995, one notebook went on sale, a used notebook, filled with sketches and notes.
 Some of the richest people in the world placed bids as the notebook was auctioned off to the highest bidder.
 It was sold to Bill Gates for $30.8 million.

 3 The Codex Leicester is one of several notebooks filled with Leonardo da Vinci's ideas.
-Originally, his notes were not bound into notebooks as we use them today.
+Originally, his notes were not bound into notebooks as we know them today.
 They were in many separate parts and on single sheets of paper of different shapes and sizes.
 After his death, they fell into the hands of various people.
 At one time, a large part of his notes was split into two sections, one about art and one about technical matters.
 Later owners tried to restore them to their original order.
-Today Leonardo's notebooks are divided among several collections.
+Today, Leonardo's notebooks are divided among several collections.
 The Codex Arundel, which deals with geometry and architecture, is in the British Library.
-The Codex Atlanticus, which deals with various subjects, is in the Milan Library.
-The Windsor Folios, which include many of Leonardo's drawings of horses among other things, is located in Windsor Castle.
+The Codex Atlanticus, which deals with various subjects, is in a library in Milan, Italy.
+The Windsor Folios, which include many of Leonardo's drawings of horses, among other things, is located in Windsor Castle.
 Other sections are located in various other places, but the Codex Leicester is the only large section belonging to a private owner.

 For the complete story with questions: click here for printable